-The Practicum & Internship Coordinator will assist you in finding a site to complete your practicum or internship.
+Now it is time to look for a site.
+The Director of Experiential Learning and the Center for Teaching and Learning Excellence will assist you in finding a site to fulfill your practicum or internship requirement.
 Searching for a site to complete a practicum or internship is a partnership.
 You will be responsible for identifying sites you wish to target.
-You may make your own outreach to the sites you have targeted or provide the Practicum & Internship Coordinator with a detailed list.
-Working closely as a team with the Practicum & Internship Coordinator, completing all tasks assigned and meeting all required deadlines will benefit you in the search process.
-The Practicum & Internship Coordinator will make every reasonable effort to help you find a position.
+You should try to make your own outreach to the sites you have targeted.
+If you are experiencing difficulty, provide the Director with a detailed list of sites you want to contact.
+Working closely as a team with the Director, completing all tasks assigned and meeting all required deadlines will benefit you in the search process.
+The Director will make every reasonable effort to help you find a position.

-Practicum and internship positions are competitive and the decision to accept an intern is made by the site.
+Practicum or internship positions are competitive and the decision to accept an intern is made by the site.
 Therefore, positions are not guaranteed.

-If you have secured a site or have a site in mind that is not pre-approved, please provide the Practicum & Internship Coordinator with background information on the site and a description of what the experience will entail.
+If you have secured a site or have a site in mind that is not pre-approved, please provide the Director with background information on the site and a description of what the experience will entail.

-Some employers offer paid internships while others do not.
+Some sites offer paid internships while others do not.
 Albertus Magnus College does not require sites to pay interns since academic credit is being awarded.
-Students completing Psychology and Human Services practicum and internship cannot be paid.
+Students completing Psychology and Human Service practicum or internship cannot be paid.
 Early preparation and networking may increase your likelihood of securing a paid position.

 Important Dates to Remember